You can think of Taco Tater Tot Casserole as the Mexican recipe version of a Shepherd's Pie.

 Why You'll Love This Recipe

-- It’s very flavorful and has great texture.
+FLAVOR -This recipe is very flavorful and has a great texture.

-- Substituting ground beef with ground turkey or ground chicken makes delicious recipe spin offs.
+CUSTOMIZE - Substituting ground beef with ground turkey or ground chicken makes delicious recipe spin-offs.

 BEEF - I use lean ground beef (90/10).
 It has the right amount of fat to sauté the onions.